samuelpenn/rpg/roll20/scripts/PfInfo/README.md

 The **PfCombat** API will set some of these automatically.
 A summery of the Pathfinder rules for the condition will be provided for tokens that have the right status set.

+The **!pfsetstatus** API can be used to set a status manually on a token.
+When this is used, a check is done to see if the hitpoints (bar3) are directly linked to the character sheet.
+If they are, then the condition flags on the character sheet are also updated where applicable.

 Character Notes
 ---------------